Aehsan4004/odin-tictactoe/README.md

 ## Game Flow:
 1. Initialize the board and players.
 2. Display the board.
-3. Players take turns making moves.
+3. Players take turns making moves (now entering row/column numbers between 1 and 3).
 4. After each move, check for a winner or draw.
 5. Announce results and end the game.